rayokuma/FFGL_Resolume_custom_plugin/README.md

 - Assign the required actors
 <img src = "https://user-images.githubusercontent.com/53759287/150971469-67121c32-ef1b-4bf6-919d-d6a393849a40.png" width ="500">

-- When clicking on play, data should be coming in in Unreal Engine
+- When clicking on play, data should be coming in Unreal Engine
 <img src="https://user-images.githubusercontent.com/53759287/150969075-ed916c02-b277-4218-aeed-b49a63316484.png" width="500">

 - In Resolume, you are now streaming Unreal's camera output, while you can operate its parameters, like light, camera, actor transformations, materials, and more!